DestanT/blackjack-3-minute-challenge/README.md

 ![Score Screen](/documentation/score-screen.png)
 * Once the 3 minute timer runs out at the top of the screen the game will stop and the player will be greeted with the 'Score Screen'
   * The player's cash value, bet value and (if they have) their side bet value will be tallied up.
-  * The total will be stored on localStorage and compared to display only the top 3 scores.
+  * The total will be stored on localStorage and compared.
+The top 3 scores will be shown on the scoreboard.
   * If the player has beaten their past high score they will be greeted with a 'Well Done' and an update of their scoreboard\
   ![Beating The Highscore](/documentation/well-done-score-screen.png)
   * If the player failed to beat any of their high scores, they will be greeted with a 'Better luck next time!':\